cantinilab/Circe/docs/source/index.rst

    :align: center

-Comparison to Cicero R package
+Bencmark & comparison to the Cicero R package
 ------------------------------
+All tests run in the preprint can be found in the  `CIRCE benchmark repo <https://github.com/cantinilab/Circe_reproducibility>`_..

-Metacalls computation might create differences, but scores will be identical applied to the same metacalls (cf comparison plots below).
+Metacells computation might create differences, but scores will be identical when applied to the same metacalls (cf comparison plots below).
-It should run significantly faster than Cicero (e.g.: running time of 5 sec instead of 17 min for dataset 2).
+It should run significantly faster than Cicero (e.g., running time of 5 sec instead of 17 min for dataset 2).

-If you have any suggestion, don't hesitate!
-This package is still a work in progress :)

-On the same metacells obtained from Cicero code.
+*On the same metacells obtained from the Cicero code.*

-All tests can be found in the `circe benchmark repo <https://github.com/cantinilab/Circe_reproducibility>`_.

 Real dataset 2 - subsample of 10x PBMC (2021)